 *post contains affiliate links so you can find the products I love to use too. (see full disclosure)

 That’s some fantastic veneer, but a whole lot of damage.
 The old finish would come off easily, but I wasn’t so hopeful for being able to refinish the top back to wood.
 As you can see, there are a couple of rings that look like something hot was burned into the wood.
 Plus, there are chemical stains that could not be removed.

 To get started, I used my favorite sander to knocked it all down.
 Unfortunately, that damaged I mentioned couldn’t be fixed as it went through the veener. grrr… I sincerely wanted to save it and the ending is much like the side table I redid too.
 So, after much debate with myself, I decided to use this striking blue and my Angled Brush to dress this piece up.

 My goal was to showcase that gorgeous brass hardware and make it shine.
 While I waited for my first coat to cure, I began my search for a replacement teardrop pull.
 Let me tell ya, it’s rare I can’t find what I’m looking for and doggone I was beat on this one.
 My solution, however, was to find a different way to make it all gel.
 Hang with me…

 Meanwhile, I began to polish the hardware.
 Did you notice it has etchings of birds and blooms in it?
 I love it!
 My favorite Bar Keepers Friend came to the rescue again.
-This stuff works awesome on most metals, and totally helps me with all my porcelain and stainless steel in my home too.
+Not only does this stuff works awesome on most metals, but it totally helps me with all my porcelain and stainless steel in my home too.